marat-gainullin/smart-host/README.md

 ```

 ## Running
-To run the SpringBoot application, use the following command:
+To run the application, use the following command:
 ```
 gradlew bootRun
 ```